Celebrities with Lyme Disease: What Their Stories Reveal About Symptoms and Misdiagnosis

 Kris Kristofferson: Misdiagnosed with Alzheimer’s

-His case remains one of the clearest examples of Lyme disease presenting as dementia.
+His case remains one of the clearest public examples of Lyme disease presenting with dementia-like symptoms.

 Shania Twain: Overcoming Vocal Cord Damage

 Shania Twain developed Lyme disease after a tick bite while on tour.
-She experienced dizziness, blackouts, and ultimately vocal cord dysfunction.
+She later described experiencing dizziness, blackouts, and progressive vocal difficulties.

-Her condition led to dysphonia, affecting her ability to sing.
-After surgery and extensive therapy, she returned to performing—though with lasting changes to her voice.
+The condition significantly affected her ability to sing and perform.
+After surgery and extensive therapy, she ultimately returned to recording and live performance—though with lasting changes to her voice.

 Frequently Asked Questions